davidesantangelo/searq.org/README.md

 ## Phrase search

-If you enclose search terms in double quotes ("), Meilisearch will only return documents containing those terms in the order they were given.
+If you enclose search terms in double quotes ("), SearQ will only return documents containing those terms in the order they were given.
 This is called a phrase search.

 Phrase searches are case-insensitive and ignore soft separators such as -, ,, and :.
 Using a hard separator within a phrase search effectively splits it into multiple separate phrase searches: "Octavia.Butler" will return the same results as "Octavia" "Butler".